vpei/openwrt-lede-s905d/router-config/README.md

    Click [ stop ], unplug the [ USB male-to-male data cable ] and [ power ].
 6. If the progress bar is interrupted, repeat the above steps until it succeeds.
 ```
-After restoring the factory settings, the operation method is the same as when you install openwrt on the Amlogic S9xxx STB for the first time:
+After restoring the factory settings, the operation method is the same as when you install openwrt on the Amlogic s9xxx tv box for the first time:

-- Make an openwrt mirrored usb hard disk and insert it into the USB port of the Amlogic S9xxx STB.
+- Make an openwrt mirrored usb hard disk and insert it into the USB port of the Amlogic s9xxx tv box.
 Use a paper clip or other objects to press and hold the reset button in the AV hole, plug in the power, wait 5 seconds and then release the reset button, the system will boot from the USB hard disk, enter the openwrt system, enter The installation command can reinstall openwrt.

 ### 10.9 If you can’t startup after using the Mainline u-boot

-- Some Amlogic S905x3 STB sometimes fail to boot after use the `mainline u-boot`.
+- A very small number of devices may fail to boot after choosing to write to the main line `u-boot`.
 The fault phenomenon is usually the `=>` prompt of u-boot automatically.
 The reason is that TTL lacks a pull-up resistor or pull-down resistor and is easily interfered by surrounding electromagnetic signals.
 The solution is to solder a 5K-10K resistor (pull-down) between TTL RX and GND, or solder a resistor between RX and 3.3V.
 A resistance of 5K-10K (pull-up).

-If you choose to use the `mainline u-boot` during installation and it fails to start, please connect the Amlogic S905x3 STB to the monitor.
+If you choose to use the `mainline u-boot` during installation and it fails to start, please connect the Amlogic S905x3 box to the monitor.
 If the screen shows the following prompt:
 ```
 Net: eth0: ethernet0ff3f0000
 Hit any key to stop autoboot: 0